 Note that it is not always necessary to increase the watering as low humidity is a common problem in a lot of homes, so it is often the cause of stress.

-Only increase how often you water monstera if the pot is drying out quickly and maintain an evenly moist soil, only watering when the top inch of the soil feels dry.
+Only increase how often you water Monstera if the pot is drying out quickly and maintain evenly moist soil, only watering when the top inch of the soil feels dry.

 How Often to Water Monstera in Winter